Spain's fragmented supermarkets squeezed towards mergers

 The fragmented nature of the market is in stark contrast to the 80 percent dominance of the five biggest chains in the likes of Britain and France.

-If Spain develops in the same way, as many sector experts believe, a potential 21 billion euros (£14.8 billion) of revenue would become available as smaller chains merge or disappear and bigger players, including discounters Aldi [ALDIEI.UL] and Lidl [LIDUK.UL], take up the slack.
+If Spain develops in the same way, as many sector experts believe, a potential 21 billion euros ($22.24 billion) of revenue would become available as smaller chains merge or disappear and bigger players, including discounters Aldi and Lidl, take up the slack.

 Ines Gonzalez, a 38-year-old bank employee, is one of a growing number of Spaniards who have been seduced by Lidl's low prices and weekly international offers during the crisis.